The Limits of Knowing Yourself

 Three thousand years later, Socrates, I think, would agree.

-Blade Runner 2049.
-(2017) Directed by Denis Villeneuve.
+Blade Runner 2049 (2017).
+Directed by Denis Villeneuve

 In 2017, Villeneuve directed the follow-up to Ridley Scott’s 1982 cult classic, Blade Runner.
 Unlike so many modern sequels and reboots, he didn’t just remix familiar themes or characters to deliver nostalgic fan service.
-Instead, he built on the philosophical questions raised by the original, crafting a slow-burning, deeply contemplative sci-fi film that investigates nothing less than what it means to be human.
+Instead, he built on the philosophical questions raised by the original, crafting a slow-burning, contemplative sci-fi film that investigates nothing less than what it means to be human.

-Set thirty years after the original, Blade Runner 2049 takes us back to Los Angeles and a future where bioengineered humans —known as replicants—are designed to serve real humans.
+Set thirty years after the original, Blade Runner 2049 takes us back to Los Angeles and a future where bioengineered humans—known as replicants—are designed to serve real humans.
 In Scott’s original, the replicants were rebellious and short-lived, hunted down by blade runners like Rick Deckard (Harrison Ford).
 By 2049, a new generation of obedient replicants has emerged.
 More sophisticated.
 More controlled.

 Officer K (Ryan Gosling) is one of these newer models.
-Designed to comply, to obey, and to track down and ‘retire’ older rogue replicants who have lived long beyond their lifespan.
+K is designed to comply, to obey, and to track down and ‘retire’ older rogue replicants who have lived long beyond their lifespan.
 But when K tracks down a replicant just trying to live a peaceful life as a farmer, he uncovers a long-buried secret—a replicant who may have given birth—that could challenge the entire societal order.
 This pulls him into a mystery about his own past, the power of memory, identity, and the possibility that he might be more than what he was designed to be.

 True to Villeneuve’s sensibility, there are no easy answers.

-In mathematics and physics, K often represents a constant—something fixed, known, dependable.
+In mathematics and physics, K often represents a constant, something fixed, known, dependable.
 But in Blade Runner 2049, K is anything but fixed.
 He’s searching and uncertain.
 Not unlike Josef K from Kafka’s The Trial, a man lost in a dehumanising system he can’t understand.

 Blade Runner 2049 looks incredible.
 Villeneuve reunites with his long-time collaborator Roger Deakins, whose cinematography is astonishing.
 He creates a pulsating, fragile world of crashing waves, falling snow, vast, empty spaces and torrential, bleak rain.
 The film retains its cyberpunk roots and strong Asian cityscape fusion.
 When K travels to a long-abandoned Las Vegas, the visuals shift into an apocalyptic, dust-filled yellow haze.
 The film is more expansive than the original.